pontazaricardo/GoogleSheets_LastTimeUpdated_Script/README.md

 ## Usage

 This project assumes that you have a Google Sheet document and this document uses the first row as a header row.
+Also assumes that in this header there is a "Last updated" column.